mozilla/recroom-docs/developer_journey.md

 ### Prepare
 - **Needs:** Prepare my app for launch.

--* *Major Tasks:** Determine publishing option(s).
+- **Major Tasks:** Determine publishing option(s).
 Prepare my app for publication.
 Prepare marketing materials or activities.

 - **Goals:** Understand publishing and monetization options.
 Make sure my app confirms to publishing and monetization requirements.
 Determine how I will get the message out about my app.